Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/gmail-plus-make-your-life-easier.md

 Hit the `Create filter` button

 Then we can set up our filter however we like.
-In my case I'm only sending these emails to a specific category, but you could also mark them as read for instance.
+In my case, I'm only sending these emails to a specific category, but you could also mark them as read, for instance.

 ![Gmail filter settings](https://cdn.hashnode.com/res/hashnode/image/upload/v1599397946576/0WJjtH7i4.png)